Melanie Martinez

-Melanie Adele Martinez (born April 28, 1995) is an American singer and songwriter.
+Melanie Adele Martinez (born April 28, 1995) is an American singer-songwriter.
 Born in Astoria, Queens, and raised in Baldwin, New York, Martinez rose to fame in 2012 after appearing on season 3 of the American television talent show The Voice.
 Following the show, she (Note: Martinez uses she/her and they/them pronouns, as indicated on her Instagram page.
-This article uses she/her pronouns for consistency.) was signed to Atlantic Records and released her debut single "Dollhouse", followed by her debut extended play of the same name (2014).
+This article uses she/her pronouns for consistency.) was signed to Atlantic Records and released her debut single "Dollhouse", which was certificed 2× platinum by the Recording Industry Association of America (RIAA).
+It was followed by her debut extended play of the same name (2014).

-Martinez later released her debut studio album, Cry Baby (2015), which went on to be certified double platinum by the Recording Industry Association of America (RIAA).
-The album amassed numerous commercially successful singles including "Pity Party", "Soap" and "Mrs. Potato Head".
-She has since released two follow-up albums: K–12 (2019) and Portals (2023).
+In 2015, Martinez released her debut studio album, Cry Baby.
+Serving as the first part of Cry Baby trilogy, it met commercial success, certified double platinum by the RIAA and spawning RIAA platinum-certified songs like "Pity Party", "Soap", and "Play Date".
+The album peaked at number 6 on the US Billboard 200 and topped the US Top Alternative Albums chart.

+K–12 was released as Martinez's second studio album and a soundtrack album in 2019; it was accompanied by the film of the same name.
+Reaching number 3 on the Billboard 200, it also peaked atop the Top Alternative Albums and Top Soundtracks charts.
+Portals (2023) followed, peaking at number 2 on the Billboard 200.
+Hades, a double album along with her fifth studio album Elysium, was released in 2026, debuting at number 3 in the United States.
+Martinez adopted a new character in the album, named Circle.

 Known for her colorful two-toned hair and bangs, Martinez's visual style plays an important part in her music videos and performances.
 She came to fame cultivating a doll-like look complemented by babydoll dresses and emotive facial expressions.